HL7/uv-dx-pq/input/pagecontent/domains.md

 </map>

 ### Summary of Domain Resources
-The resources that are used across all domains are summarised in this diagram:
+The resources that are used across all domains are summarized in this diagram:
 <table><tr><td><img src="resources overview (complete).png" width="800"/></td></tr></table>